kubeflow/community/committee-steering/wg-governance.md

 #### Retirement Steps

-- [ ] Send an email to `kubeflow-discuss` Google group alerting the community of your intentions to disband or merge.
+- [ ] Send an email to `kubeflow-discuss` mailing list alerting the community of your intentions to disband or merge.
 - [ ] Move the existing WG directory into the archive in `kubeflow/community`.
 - [ ] Kubeflow subprojects transactions: